House of Five Leaves: Anime

 The anime adaptation of House of Five Leaves was produced by Manglobe and written and directed by Tomomi Mochizuki.
 The show's musical soundtrack was composed by Kayo Konishi and Yukio Kondō, while the opening theme song "Sign of Love" was performed by immi, and the ending theme song "All I Need Is..." was performed by Rake.
 The series aired on Fuji TV's Noitamina programming block in Japan from April 15 to July 1, 2010, for a total of twelve episodes.
 On April 16, 2010, Noitamina producer Kōji Yamamoto apologized to the anime's staff via his Twitter account for the first episode's low television rating of 1.5% – a third of what many series in the Noitamina block earn.
 The anime was distributed on six DVD sets in Japan by Media Factory, with the first DVD set released on July 23, 2010, and the last DVD set released on December 22, 2010.

 House of Five Leaves was licensed for streaming in North America by Funimation as a part of a deal with Fuji TV allowing them to simulcast series from the Noitamina block.
 The episodes premiered on Funimation's website one hour after the initial Japanese broadcast.
 They were later uploaded to Hulu and YouTube.
 NIS America licensed the series for a home video release in North America, with a premium DVD set released on March 6, 2012, and a standard DVD set released on March 12, 2013.
 The license expired with no plans for renewal in 2017.
 The anime was also licensed for a home video release in the United Kingdom by Beez Entertainment and in Australia and New Zealand by Siren Visual.
 In 2022, Digital Media Rights' RetroCrush service began streaming the anime online with English subtitles.
+In 2026, it was announced that AnimEigo will release the series on Blu-ray in 2027.